 AFCD to launch dog inoculation campaign against rabies at fishing ports

-The Agriculture, Fisheries and Conservation Department (AFCD) announced today (February 18) that a dog inoculation campaign at various fishing ports in Hong Kong will be held.
-Fishermen can have their dogs vaccinated against rabies and microchipped and renew the licences.
+The Agriculture, Fisheries and Conservation Department (AFCD) announced today (January 3) that a dog inoculation campaign will be held at various fishing ports in Hong Kong.
+Fishermen can have their dogs vaccinated against rabies and microchipped, and renew their dog licences.

-The half-yearly dog inoculation campaign has been held since 1980 with the aim of providing licensing renewal and rabies vaccination services for dogs kept by fishermen who work on board fishing vessels most of the time.
+The half-yearly dog inoculation campaign has been held since 1980 with the aim of providing licensing renewal and rabies vaccination services for dogs that are kept by fishermen on board fishing vessels and spend long periods of time there.
 A fee of $80 will be charged for each dog.
-To date, more than 7 300 vaccinations have been administered to dogs on fishing vessels.
+To date, more than 7 300 vaccinations have been given to dogs on fishing vessels by the AFCD.

 "Although Hong Kong has been free from animal rabies since 1987, we must remain vigilant to prevent any possible outbreak," the spokesman said.

-Under the Rabies Ordinance, all dogs aged over 5 months must be vaccinated against rabies, licensed and microchipped.
+Under the Rabies Ordinance (Cap.
+421), all dogs aged over 5 months must be vaccinated against rabies, licensed and microchipped.
 Dogs have to be revaccinated against rabies and their licences have to be renewed at intervals not exceeding three years.
-Dog owners who fail to do so are liable to a maximum fine of $10,000.
+Dog owners who fail to do so are liable to a maximum fine of $10,000 upon conviction.